Impact of your support

 Why it matters: Basic health education and connecting with local care providers enables women to best protect their and their family's well-being.

-What our graduates report: When asked about their knowledge of concepts around healthy practices and overall wellbeing before the programme, women scored as low as 62 percent.
-By graduation, women demonstrate improvements in their knowledge with the average score increasing to 77 percent.
+What our graduates report: When asked about their knowledge of concepts around healthy practices and overall well-being before the programme, on average women scored as low as 62%.
+By graduation, women demonstrate improvements in their knowledge with the average score increasing to 70%.

 Programme in Kosovo